mcaibad2/todolist/README.md

+h1.
+Wrote this code as the main deliverable test assignment for http://twenty-one.co/.
+Although I managed to finish in one day (added some minor changes next day) they accused me of copying this code...
+Anyway, I am writing this down as a personal reminder and for all you out there.

 # TODO list

 TODO list web app is a simple to-do list containing things you have to do today (go shopping, buy eggs, etc).